Absent Subsequences in Words: Algorithms

-This correspondence between the words of $\mas(w)$ and the paths in the graph ${\mathcal D}_w$ from $(0,0)$ to $f$ gives us a way to solve all the problems mentioned in the statement of the theorem efficiently.
-For (2), we simply need to identify the longest such path in ${\mathcal D}_w$.
-Then, for (3) we need to check if there exists such a path of length $\ell$.
-Both these tasks can be implemented in linear time in the size of the graph.
-Finally, for (4), we need to enumerate efficiently all such paths.
-This can be implemented efficiently in DAGS (i.e., with constant delay between outputting two letters), using, e.g., an idea similar to the one we used in \cref{thm:sasRep}: a recursive DF traversal of the DAG, with the elimination of tail calls.
+Once ${\mathcal D}_w$ constructed, the correspondence between the words of $\mas(w)$ and the paths from $(0,0)$ to $f$ in this graph gives us a way to solve all the problems mentioned in the statement of the theorem efficiently.
+For (2), we simply need to identify the longest such path in ${\mathcal D}_w$, which can be solved in polynomial time in the size of the graph, by a folklore algorithm (see, e.g., \cite{Sedgewick}).
+Then, for (3) we need to check if there exists such a path of length $\ell$; this can also be done trivially in polynomial time in the size of ${\mathcal D}_w$, by maintaining, for $h=1$ to $\ell$, the set of nodes at distance $h$ from $(0.0)$.
+Finally, for (4), we need to enumerate efficiently all paths in the graph ${\mathcal D}_w$ from $(0,0)$ to $f$.
+This can be implemented in polynomial time, see \cite{Wasa16} and the references therein.

 We only explain how (1) is performed.
 Firstly, we can store ${\mathcal D}_w$ as a $(n+1)\times (n+1)\times \sigma$ three dimensional array $D[\cdot][\cdot][\cdot]$, where $D[i][j][a]=k$, for $i,j\in [0:n]$ and $a\in \Sigma$, if and only if there exists an edge from $(i,j)$ to $(k,i)$, and $w[k]=a$.
 In a sense, in this way we can see the graph ${\mathcal D}_w$ as a DAG whose edges are labelled with letters of $\Sigma$.
 Now, to solve (1), we need to check whether there exists a path in ${\mathcal D}_w$ from $(0,0)$ to $f$, labelled with the word $u$.
 This can be clearly done in $O(m)$ time. \end{proof}